elijahcroft/elijahcroft/README.md

-# Welcome to Elijah Croft's GitHub Portfolio 🚀
+# Welcome to my GitHub 🚀

 Hello! 👋 I'm Elijah, a self-taught freshman developer with a passion for coding, problem-solving, and making impactful projects.
 Welcome to my GitHub, where I showcase my projects, skills, and interests.